Editor's Picks February 2021

 TLDR Alopecia areata is linked to more chronic illnesses, a specific lamp helps with notalgia paresthetica itch, pycnogenol aids melasma treatment, and dupilumab improves severe atopic dermatitis in children.

-The document discussed several studies related to dermatological conditions.
-Conic et al. found that patients with alopecia areata (n = 33,130) had a higher prevalence of chronic illnesses like hypertension and obesity compared to controls, suggesting a need for further research on the relationship between alopecia areata and cardiac/metabolic diseases.
-Fonda-Pascual et al. reported that a 308 nm-excimer lamp effectively reduced pruritus in notalgia paresthetica, though the study was limited by a small sample size of 11 patients.
-Lima et al. demonstrated that pycnogenol, when combined with other treatments, improved melasma outcomes in a study of 44 women, highlighting its potential as an adjuvant therapy.
-Lastly, Paller et al. conducted a phase 2 study on dupilumab in 40 children with severe atopic dermatitis, showing improved symptoms with no significant safety concerns, indicating the need for further research in a larger phase 3 study.
+The document reviewed several studies on different dermatological conditions.
+A study by Conic et al. involving 33,130 patients found that those with alopecia areata had a higher prevalence of chronic illnesses like hypertension and obesity compared to controls, suggesting a link between alopecia areata and cardiac/metabolic diseases.
+Fonda-Pascual et al. reported that a 308 nm-excimer lamp effectively reduced pruritus in 11 patients with notalgia paresthetica, though the study's small size was noted.
+Lima et al. found that pycnogenol, a systemic antioxidant, improved treatment outcomes for melasma in a study of 44 women.
+Lastly, Paller et al. conducted a phase 2 study on 40 children with severe atopic dermatitis, showing that dupilumab improved symptoms, with safety comparable to previous studies.
+Further research was recommended for all studies to confirm findings and explore additional treatment options.

 Discuss this study in the Community →